GoatWang/AnimalHospitalsPythonCrawler/README.md

         $pip install requests
         $pip install pyodbc

-if there is any error, contact directly: https://www.facebook.com/jeremy45555
+if there is any error, contact me directly: https://www.facebook.com/jeremy45555